Easy Way to Plant Carrots from Seed

 Your carrots can be harvested and used throughout late summer-late fall.

 Carrots with shallow roots can often be pulled out of the earth by their green tops.
-But carrots with deeper tap roots will probably snap off in the earth.
+But if you tug at carrots with deeper tap roots, they'll likely snap off in the earth.

 In this case, go ahead and loosen the dirt with a pitch fork, shovel or garden fork.
 You should be able to pull each orange root from the soil without any damage.